In the article Pranayama and Raja Yoga it was said:

 Aurobindo was partly educated in England, studying classics at the prestigious Cambridge University, and there became introduced to and very well acquainted with the field of Western philosophy, which no doubt contributed greatly to his universalised view of things.

-The Integral Yoga philosophy is predominantly practise-based, with the metaphysics and philosophy being of lesser and background importance, though still crucial.
+The Integral Yoga philosophy is predominantly practise-based, with the theoretical study of metaphysics and philosophy being of lesser importance, though still crucial for a clear understanding of the nature, purpose, and experiences of the Yoga itself.
 Those meditative and yogic practices appear to have been safe and accompanied with wise guidance, such as these ever-pertinent descriptions, explanations, and cautions of what Theosophists know from “The Voice of The Silence” as the “second hall” of the Three Halls, the “Hall of Learning,” well described by Aurobindo as “the intermediate zone.”

 Whereas Theosophy tells us that Patanjali’s Yoga Sutras were always intentionally esoteric and the Asanas and Pranayamas not intended to be taken in the literal way that they now commonly are, Aurobindo seemed unacquainted with this view of the matter and thought that Patanjali had deliberately and unnecessarily incorporated them as physical Hatha Yoga style practises into his Raja Yoga.
 Despite this, the end result of his view of Raja Yoga is essentially the same as Theosophy’s, as will now be seen.